SQream/sqream_docs/sql/sql_functions/scalar_functions/date_and_time/curdate.rst

 Returns the current date of the system.

-.. note:: This function is provided for compatibility with MySQL, IBM DB2 and ODBC.
+.. note:: This function is provided for compatibility with MySQL and IBM DB2.

 Syntax
 ==========